keltia/atlas-rs/README.md

 - Complete the various implementations for the "core" features like `Measurements` and `Probes`.
 - add many many more tests
 - refactor to get as much idiomatic Rust as possible
+- cleanup the information displayed by `atlas`, right now a mix of json & deserialized stuff.

 ## Contributing